 COMMUNITY SERVICE AT THE HEART OF LEARNING

-Management 101 is the hallmark of the Freeman education.
-In the required course, Freeman students learn about basic organizational forms, behaviors and decision making by forming a company in their first year, raising funds through a self designed product that is sold on campus and using the proceeds for a service project in the local community.
+Management 101 is the hallmark of the Bucknell education.
+In the required course, students learn about basic organizational forms, behaviors and decision making by forming a company in their first year, raising funds through a self designed product that is sold on campus and using the proceeds for a service project in the local community.
 Since its inception in 1978, 310 MGMT 101 companies have provided services and donations valued in excess of $500,000 and have worked more than 100,000 person-hours for their service client partners.
 At the other end, seniors in the Management Consulting class work with local organizations and communities, such as towns from the coal region in Central Pennsylvania, to rebuild the community.

 Oftentimes, business students are taught to prioritize profit and return above all else.
-But at Freeman, students are taught the value of giving back as well – a powerful lesson that creates compassionate, socially responsible business leaders.
+But at Bucknell, students are taught the value of giving back as well – a powerful lesson that creates compassionate, socially responsible business leaders.

 STRONG ALUMNI SUPPORT

-Freeman has an expansive and strong alumni network.
+Bucknell has an expansive and strong alumni network.
 The B-school recently enhanced its alumni connections through an alumni-mentoring program, which partners first-year students with alumni employed at Goldman Sachs, PwC, JPMorgan, Vanguard, Deloitte, or Johnson & Johnson.

 “My senior year I participated in a small consulting project for Keurig.
 There were 6 students all from different disciplines working on exciting and real issues for the company.
 We reported our findings directly to the CEO And other senior employees at the company.”